Preparing a daily schedule for children at home is an excellent idea.

-I love the little all in one play structures with swing, slide, and little fort area for great outdoor play.
+I just love the little all in one play structures with swing, slide, and little fort area for great outdoor play!

-But what if you have a small backyard or worse yet just a porch?
-It’s not always possible to just up and move because your little tike needs more space.
+It’s not always possible to just up and move because your little tike needs more space to play.

 So make the most of what you have.

-We’ve been through three such sets as our daughter grows and they’ve each been a wonderful place for her to imagine and create out of doors (she’s now at the big people’s table).
+So far we’ve been through three such sets as our daughter grows and they’ve each been a wonderful place for her to imagine and create out of doors (she’s now at the big people’s table).

 Another thing you can do is to provide preschool time at home for your child.